APogue/APogue.github.io/_posts/posts/2024-11-03-Protest-activities-police-handling.md

 ### Police response

 - [Sergio Olmos X](https://x.com/MrOlmos/status/1785575555620123065)

+	- [Counter protestors continue fighting in front](https://x.com/MrOlmos/status/1785593123395264727) of police line about 100 ft away

+		- In this shot you can see the line of police in the beginning of the video

+	- [Counter protesters](https://x.com/MrOlmos/status/1785598823437668461) continue to fight pro-Palestinian demonstrators in full view of police about 500 ft away, they arrived 27 min ago and have not intervened.
+2:13 am

+	- [Exactly 1 hr](https://x.com/MrOlmos/status/1785606841801879767) after arriving at UCLA, police move in closer and counter-protestors move away, leaving the encampment alone.

 	- [Police formed a line](https://x.com/MrOlmos/status/1785609923088519168), "Police at UCLA have formed a line about a hundred feet from the encampment.
 Counter-protestors have left, there have been no visible arrests so far.
 I saw the brawl last 2.5 hours, police arrived 1 hour ago."